Grand Canyon National Park

-Grand Canyon National Park is located in Arizona, and is centered on a Colorado River canyon that is 277 river miles long, up to 18 miles wide, and a mile deep.
-It was established as the 17th U.S. National Park by Congress and signed into law by President Woodrow Wilson in 1919.
+Grand Canyon National Park is located in the State of Arizona, and is centered on a Colorado River canyon that is 277 river miles long, up to 18 miles wide, and a mile deep.
+The park is located about 270 miles east of Las Vegas, and about 75 miles northwest of Flagstaff, Arizona.

 Nearly two billion years of Earth's geological history have been exposed as the Colorado River and its tributaries cut channels through layer after layer of rock while the Colorado Plateau was uplifted.